 It would take a relatively brave retailer to go totally cashless, but many are pushing cashless payment, including contactless, more forcefully, and a few are experimenting.

-For example, Waitrose opened its first cashless store in Sky’s campus in Osterley last year.
+For example, Waitrose opened its first cashless store in Sky’s campus in Osterley in 2017.

 Used effectively, cashless has the potential to make the payment process faster and easier, meaning a better experience for customers.